jeppeml/power-price-monitor/README.md

    - Select the appropriate board and port from the Tools menu
    - Upload the sketch to the ESP32

-4. **Setup WiFi Credentials**
+4. **Setup**
    - Upon first boot, the device will start as an access point named `PowerPriceMonitor`.
    - Connect to this access point using a phone or computer.
    - You will be redirected to a setup page.
 Enter your WiFi SSID, password, and the name of the Philips Hue room to control when price changes.
+   - Default values for prices and colors can also be changed
-   - The device will save these credentials and restart to connect to the provided WiFi network.
+   - The device will save everything and restart to connect to the provided WiFi network.

 ## Usage

 - The device fetches the current power price every minute and updates the color of the RGB LED based on the price.
 - The Philips Hue lights in the specified room will also change color based on the power price.
-- If the button connected to GPIO27 is pressed while booting, the device will reset the WiFi credentials and restart in access point mode.
+- If the button connected to GPIO27 is pressed while booting, the device will reset the WiFi credentials and settings, and restart with setup.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are welcome.

 ## TODO
-- WiFi setup should include setting up the price points for high, medium, low, very low
-- WiFi setup should include setting up the colors for price points
+~~WiFi setup should include setting up the price points for high, medium, low, very low~~ ~~WiFi setup should include setting up the colors for price points~~
 - HTTPS should be enabled for the Hue bridge connection
 - "Nice to have", would be instead of polling changes in the room, to listen for changes through events.
 I have a working service for this `HueEventService`, however it needs some work to properly filter events and be integrated with the main.cpp would require some work, because of the async nature of events.
 The max polling is 1 light change per second according to the documentation, and right now I set it up to 1 minute... so this shouldn't be a problem